Last Updated on March 21, 2021

 How To Verify The Need To Patch Your Intex Pool

 Knowing when to patch an Intex pool can save you money from spending on expensive pool repairs.
-Water leaks and losing air on your inflatable ring in a short period are signs that you need to patch your Intex pool ASAP.
+Pool water leaks and losing air on your inflatable ring in a short period are signs that you need to patch your Intex pool ASAP.

 What To Do If Patching Does Not Work?